 Before proceeding with the discussion of convergence, we will briefly outline the working of the Solow growth model.

 The Solow model takes savings rates, population growth and technological progress as given.
 This means that they are derived externally and are considered as exogenous in the current system.
 Apart from this, there are two inputs in this model: capital (K) and labor (L).
-Both inputs are paid their marginal products.
+Both inputs are paid their marginal product.
 If we assume a Cobb-Douglas production function, then, given the information above, the production function for period t becomes:

 ,